Overview

 Do not double your dose if you have forgotten.

 Try not to forget any doses.
-Methotrexate works slowly and if you regularly forget the medicine, you will have a lower level in your blood.
+Methotrexate works slowly and if you regularly forget the medicine, you'll have a lower level in your blood.
 This can make it less effective.

 If you forget to take your folic acid you can take it when you remember, any day of the week, except the day of your methotrexate dose.